-Research shows that parental/career involvement in a child’s education is more important than anything else in helping them fulfill their potential.
+Research shows that parental/carer involvement in a child’s education is more important than anything else in helping them fulfil their potential.
 As a community, BMS places a high value on its partnership with parents and carers and emphasises our working together in the best interest of every child.
-The use of bedrock at BMS in yr 7 or our supra-curriculum at year 11/post16 are aimed at developing student fluency, vocabulary, and comprehension of text.
-These are all things that can also be focused on at home by parents/careers with their children.
+The use of bedrock at BMS in yr 7 or our supra-curriculum at Year 11/post16 are aimed at developing student fluency, vocabulary, and comprehension of text.
+These are all things that can also be focused on at home by parents/carers with their children.

-Indeed, it has been found that parents who talk to their children about books, TV programs, and films help to keep their children interested in reading.
-Having books, newspapers, and magazines around at home also made a difference in how interested children were in reading.
-Such books do not need to be text-heavy, for example, picture books in French or Spanish depending on which language they will be learning will aid student progress as would access to Horrible Histories or Murderous Maths series.
+Indeed, it has been found that parents who talk to their children about books, TV programs and films help to keep their children interested in reading.
+Having books, newspapers and magazines around at home also makes a difference in how interested children are in reading.
+Such books do not need to be text-heavy, for example, picture books in French or Spanish, depending on which language they will be learning, will aid student progress as would access to Horrible Histories or the Murderous Maths series.
 Additionally, the process can take just ten minutes a day by parents skimming through a text with their child to find a specific piece of information (read through a piece of text quickly to find out what the main idea is).

 LoveReading4Kids is the biggest and best recommendation site for children’s books.
 It offers a variety of free services for parents and anyone who is interested in buying the best books for boys and girls of all ages.